peter277/xml2table/README.md

-# xml2csv
+# xml2table

-Simple XML to CSV conversion utility.
+Simple XML to flat file (e.g. CSV, TSV) conversion utility.

 ## What it does exactly?

-It converts any XML file to CSV:
+It converts any XML file to flat file format:

     <root>
         <item>